SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 ## Demo nightlies

-To have TeamCity deliver nightly builds of the demo application to TestFlight when pull requests are merged to `main`:
+To have TeamCity deliver nightly builds of the demo application to TestFlight:

 1. Create a TeamCity configuration called _Demo Nightly iOS_.
-2. Add a VCS _Trigger_ on `+:main`.
+2. Add a _Schedule Trigger_ to deliver nightlies from `+:main` during the night.
 3. Add a _Command Line_ build step which simply executes `make deliver-demo-nightly-ios`.
-4. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token)
-5. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
+4. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive results a second _Demo Nightly tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-nightly-tvos`.

 ### Troubleshooting

 If submission to App Store Connect fails with a timeout, please check the [service status](https://developer.apple.com/system-status/) and, if status is all green, [login](https://appstoreconnect.apple.com) to check the binary status directly.
-A manual action (e.g. compliance) might namely sometimes be required.
+A manual action (e.g. compliance) might be required.

 ## Demo releases